ray-project/ray/doc/source/tune.rst

 -  Resource-aware scheduling, including support for concurrent runs of algorithms that may themselves be parallel and distributed.

+You can find the code for Ray.tune `here on GitHub <https://github.com/ray-project/ray/tree/master/python/ray/tune>`__.

 Getting Started
 ---------------